NDAs Explained – What You Need to Know (part 1)

 Canadian Court Recognizes👍as a Contract Agreement

 As far as we are aware, a Canadian Court has made a first of its kind ruling relating to the acceptance of an emoji as a contract agreement.
 This is an interesting judgment to illustrate the developments relating to the acceptance of digital ways to approve contracts.
+It is a great simple ruling explaining how accepting offers digitally can be seen as a valid contract.

 What was the verdict?